The perils that remain on Gaza’s path to peace

 On the other hand, Hamas, while much decapitated and weakened by the last two years of warfare, isolated from its patrons in Tehran, and under severe pressure from Turkey and the Arab states, is still around.
 It may be running out of road, but it still has options.
 Like Hezbollah in nearby Lebanon, so long as the group has its weapons, and its most militant members refuse to give them up, the path from this brutal war towards a durable peace will be far from straightforward.

 It has been observed by many that Hamas has not given its unqualified support to President Trump’s 20-point plan.
 While the group has agreed to release the Israeli hostages, it has been more ambiguous or non-committal about other aspects of the programme.
-The negotiations in Cairo managed to gloss over this by referring to the ceasefire deal as merely the ‘first phase’ of the Trump plan.
-Notably, the group has not agreed to give up its weapons, demilitarise the Strip, or renounce power in a postwar Gaza.
+The negotiations in Sharm El-Sheikh managed to gloss over this by referring to the ceasefire deal as merely the ‘first phase’ of the Trump plan.
+Notably, the group has not agreed to give up its weapons, demilitarise the strip, or renounce power in a postwar Gaza.
 These could yet prove to be the points over which President Trump’s dramatic intervention unravels.

 So how could Hamas be disarmed?
 What precedents might be followed?
 Here there are no easy answers, but examining the nature of the group can shed some light on the challenges that may be involved with demilitarising Gaza.